INTO-CPS-Association/Documentation/docs/contributers_guide.rst

    :alt: Join the chat at https://gitter.im/INTO-CPS/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link
    :target: https://gitter.im/INTO-CPS/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge

-This section of the documentation provides relevant information to maintainers and contributers of the project.
+| This section of the documentation provides relevant information to maintainers and contributers of the project.
+| If you are interested in becoming a contributor, please see https://into-cps.org/contact/.

 Updating the documentation
 --------------------------